The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Introduction

-The main contributions of this work are as follows i) we motivate implicature understanding as a crucial aspect of communication that is currently missing from evaluations of LLMs, ii) we design an implicature resolution task and propose a comprehensive evaluation protocol on which we evaluate both humans and LLMs to find that it poses a significant challenge for state-of-the-art LLMs, and (iii) we perform a comprehensive error analysis and identify opportunities for future work.
+The \textbf{main contributions} of this work are: i) we motivate implicature understanding as a crucial aspect of communication that is currently mostly missing from evaluations of LLMs, ii) we design an implicature resolution task and propose a comprehensive evaluation protocol on which we evaluate both humans and LLMs to find that it poses a significant challenge for SotA LLMs, and iii) we provide a thorough analysis of the results and identify one fine-tuning strategy (instruction-tuning at the example-level) as a promising method that produces models with more pragmatic understanding.